Johnn9sb/Chatgpt-Earthquake-Detection/README.md

 # A Pioneer Study on Using ChatGPT with In-context Learning for Earthquake Detection

 ## Conference Publications
 - **Title**: A Pioneer Study on Using ChatGPT with In-context Learning for Earthquake Detection
+- **Session**: New trends in data acquisition, analysis and interpretation of seismicity
 - **Authors**: Kuan-Lin Chu and Kuan-Yu Chen
 - **Event**: Japan Geoscience Union Meeting (JPGU 2024)
 - **Location**: Chiba, Japan